 Vertu Motors Goes In To Bat For Yorkshire And Durham Cricket Clubs

-Vertu Motors plc has signed prestigious partnership deals with Yorkshire and Durham County cricket clubs.
+Vertu Motors plc has signed prestigious partnership deals with Yorkshire County Cricket and Durham County Cricket clubs.

 The announcement follows the acquisition of the naming rights to the Eagles Community Arena in Newcastle.

 Players from both County Championship teams, and the women’s North East Warriors cricketers will wear shirts with prominent Vertu Motors branding, which will also be in situ within the stadia.
 This includes perimeter advertising for County Championship and England international fixtures.

 In addition, the North East Terrace at The Riverside will be renamed the Vertu Motors Stand.